jobjo/popper/docs/getting_started.md

 Now say you would like to write a test for a property that states that inverting the image twice results in the same image when rendered.
 However, it is not possible to derive a sample function for the abstract type `Image.t`.
-Further, even if the type had been exposed we need to constrain the `width` and the `height` parameters.
+Further, even if the type had been exposed, we need to constrain the `width` and the `height` parameters.
 Luckily, writing the sample function yourself is straight forward — it's just a matter of generating the different parameters.
 Here is a version where the width and height varies between `0` and `14`:

 ```ocaml